MYounas126/Schedbot-Optimized-Timetable-Generation-Using-Genetic-Algorithms-CS351-Semester-Project-2022456/README.md

 - Thanks to **OpenAI** for providing the API that powers the chatbot.
 - Special thanks to the contributors who have helped improve the algorithms behind timetable generation.
-- Thanks to my teacher https://github.com/usamajanjua9
+- Thanks to my teacher [Usama Janjua](https://github.com/usamajanjua9)